timmckague/timandvictoria/src/pages/blog/2019-11-11-hike-la-cloche-silhouette-trail.md

 **Distance:** 15km \
 **Weather**: Another sunny day

 Today we were very intent on getting into camp earlier and having a roaring fire to dry out our boots (yes, they were still wet from day 2).
 With this in mind, we also thought it would be the perfect day to enjoy breakfast with the sunrise.
 We knew the sun rose just after 8am, and so we had our water boiled for quarter after eight.
-Despite the best intentions, we miscalculated how long it would take for the sun to get over surrounding hills to reach us.
+Despite the best intentions, we miscalculated how long it would take for the sun to get over the surrounding hills to reach us.

 ![la cloche silhouette trail](/img/blog_killarney_day4-0145.jpg "la cloche silhouette trail")